tensorpack/tensorpack/examples/FasterRCNN/README.md

 ### Inference:

-To predict on an image (and show output in a window):
+To predict on an image (needs DISPLAY to show the outputs):
 ```
 ./train.py --predict input.jpg --load /path/to/model --config SAME-AS-TRAINING
 ```